Life is Precious in Every Circumstance

 The fact is that allowing abortion in instances of rape and incest would send a horrible message.
 It says that human life should only be protected if the woman consented to having sexual intercourse.
 This bases the protection of unborn children on the acts of the mother, not on the intrinsic value of human life.
 We are valuable because we are part of the human race, not because our mother consented to the act that created us.
 Rape and incest change the circumstances behind conception, but they don’t change the fact that the unborn child is a unique individual who deserves the right to life.

 According to figures from the pro-abortion Guttmacher Institute, less than one percent of women who have abortions say their most important reason for having one was rape or incest.
-More than 90% were for financial or lifestyle reasons, which is more than one million abortions a year.
+More than 90% were for financial or lifestyle reasons.

 Who really cares about victims of rape and incest?